 The walk starts in Osmotherley village and picks up the Cleveland Way long distance trail to take you north west to Mount Grace Wood and the priory.
 The fascinating Carthusian house dates from the 14th century when it was founded by Thomas Holland, 1st Duke of Surrey the son of King Richard II's half-brother Thomas, Earl of Kent.
-The site is now run by the National Trust so visitors today can explore the ruins of the whole monastery, together with the typically small Carthusian chapel and the later house.
+The site is now run by the English Heritage and the National Trust so visitors today can explore the ruins of the whole monastery, together with the typically small Carthusian chapel and the later house.
 It also includes a museum and pretty gardens where there are a variety of beautiful plants including snowdrops in the winter.

 After exploring the priory the route then returns to the Cleveland Way to take you through Arncliffe Wood where you can see lots of pretty bluebells in the spring.
 The trail bends round to Scarth Wood Moor where you turn south along a country lane to take you to Cod Beck Reservoir, passing the popular tourist spot of Sheepwash and the Cod Beck.

 You can follow nice footpaths along the reservoir which is surrounded by attractive woodland and moorland scenery.

 From the reservoir it's a short stroll back to the village centre where the route finishes.

 To continue your walking in the area you could continue along the Cleveland Way and visit the fascinating ancient sites at the Lord Stones and the Wainstones.